OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/TM-What-is-JuiceShop.md

 ## Why

-Dinis proposed a set of evening sessions to create threat model artifacts & examples for the JuiceShop vulnerable app.
+Dinis proposed a set of evening sessions to create threat model artifacts & examples for the Juice Shop vulnerable app.

 ## What

-Create models/diagrams that show various aspects of Juiceshop (model 1: what's the app?  model 2: how does it get deployed?
+Create models/diagrams that show various aspects of Juice Shop (model 1: what's the app?  model 2: how does it get deployed?
 Model 3?
 How is it "developed and maintained"?
 Other models as seem possibly interesting), and apply various techniques to answer the question "what are we working on?"

 ## Definition of Done